 Ashland University to Celebrate Community Service Week

-The Center for Community Service at Ashland University has scheduled a number of events for students as well as faculty and staff members as part of its “Calling All Volunteers” Community Service Week Oct.
-23-30.
+Oct.
+14, 2011/ASHLAND, OH – The Center for Community Service at Ashland University has scheduled a number of events for students as well as faculty and staff members as part of its “Help Wanted” Community Service Week Oct.
+29-Nov.
+5.

 The week of special events begins on Make-A-Difference Day, Saturday, Oct.
-23. Students will be assisting with a variety of projects throughout the community, including leaf raking for senior citizens.
+29. Students will be assisting with a variety of projects throughout the community, including a Habitat for Humanity Local Build in Mansfield.
+In addition, students will help with a Breakfast Center that will serve breakfast at a local church.
+From 10-11:30a.m., students will meet in Eagles’ Landing to create care packages from donated items.